merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/dev/releasing.md

 - Release branches such as `v0.0.1` are never merged back into `main`.
 If issues are found then the correct process is to fix the issues on `main` and cherry-pick the fixes into the `v0.0.1` branch.
 This reduces the risk of regression caused by forgetting to merge or merging incorrectly.
 - Uploading to the Docker Hub takes around 20 minutes.
 - We upload to the Docker Hub: https://hub.docker.com/repository/docker/ibmcom/spm-ui-upgrade-helper
 - Creating the release will create a `version.json` file with the version number, and building the image will create a `commit.json` file with the commit hash the release was built from.
-These can be used to triage customer issues.
+These will be included in the Docker image and can be used to help triage customer issues.